ZTreeWin

-ZTreeWin is an orthodox, text based file manager for Microsoft Windows that is a clone of XTree with additional improvements such as supporting long file names and modern versions of windows.
+ZTreeWin is a text-based navigational file manager for Microsoft Windows that is a tribute to XTree with additional improvements such as supporting long filenames.

 Like XTree, it displays information about files and folders.
 These are loaded into memory so that search and sort operations are extremely fast.
 By making use of the large memories of modern computers it allows the display and searching of millions of files.

-ZTreeWin runs in a text based Win32 console window.
+ZTreeWin runs in a text-based Win32 console window.
 It is primarily key-driven, but also supports the use of the mouse.

 The ZAAP architecture is available which supports the integration of add-in applications.

-Based On XTree
+Background

 XTree was a popular file manager released in 1985 that could run under MS DOS and early versions of Windows.
 It was highly popular with a large user base and was considered one of the top two or three file managers for that time.
-It was particularly popular in the DOS / pre-Windows era as DOS only had a command line interface to manage files.
+It was particularly popular in the DOS and pre-Windows era, as DOS only had a command line interface to manage files.
 XTree could run in DOS shell window in early versions of Windows, however at some point around Windows 95 it become incompatible so it could no longer be used with later version of Windows and was no longer sold.
 ZTreeWin was created to fill the gap.
 It is heavily based on XTree and XTree Gold, providing a similar user interface and hot keys.

-History
+Development

-Kim Henkel used a 16 bit version of XTree Gold in OS/2 but found that it did not support CD-ROMs.
-He contacted the software vendor and requested it to be enhanced to support CDs and also port it to 32 bit to increase the current memory limit of 640kb.
-His request was declined and he then offered to port the software for $25,000 USD which was also declined.
+Kim Henkel used a 16-bit version of XTree Gold in OS/2 but found that it did not support CD-ROMs.
+He contacted the software vendor and requested it to be enhanced to support CDs and also port it to 32-bit to increase the current memory limit of 640 KB.
+After his request was declined, he then offered to port the software for US$25,000, which was also declined.

 After this rejection Henkel created a prototype for ZTree Bold that ran under OS/2.
 The initial prototype was created in two or three weeks and was written in C. He then sold it as shareware under the name ZTree Bold.
 This was sold at a time when Symantec was still selling XTree Gold.
-He later ported the ZTree Bold to Windows and named the new product ZTree Win.
+He later ported the ZTree Bold to Windows and named the new product ZTreeWin.

-Sales significanly increased after a positive article by John C. Dvorak was published in the 22 September 1998 issue of PC Magazine.
+Sales significanly increased after a positive article by John C. Dvorak was published in the September 22, 1998, issue of PC Magazine.
 Dvorak also arranged for Symantec to agree to allow Henkel legal rights to use XTree's look and feel.

 There was a popular forum, The ZTreeWin Forum, that had about 200 members, that provided technical support.
 It was managed by Victor Garcia from Mexico City.
 In June/July 2024 the forum disappeared from the Internet.
 Nobody has been able to contact Victor Garcia since then.